-The checkout page of a WooCommerce website is no different than other platforms, but it has the potential to achieve a higher user interface with fewer efforts.
+The checkout page of a WooCommerce website is no different than other platforms such as Shopify, but it has the potential to achieve a higher user interface with fewer efforts.
 Being powered by WordPress, WooCommerce has an extensive variety of plug-ins, tools, and advanced strategies of optimizing checkout pages for higher conversions.
 For your assistance, some of the valuable strategies are shared below to improve the design of a checkout page for better conversions.

 Check out also: Best Paypal WordPress Plugins